 Europe vs European Union vs Schengen Area are three terms that are often used interchangeably.
 However, they actually refer to different concepts.
-Unfortunately, many digital nomads mix them up.
-Therefore, I decided to dedicate an article to their differences and similarities.
-They all have to do with Europe in some way.
-Nevertheless, they represent different aspects of European geography, politics, and travel.

 Europe

-Europe is a continent that spans from the Atlantic Ocean to the Ural Mountains in Russia.
 It is home to many countries, each with its own culture, language, and history.
 Some of the most well-known European countries include France, Germany, Spain, Italy, Greece, and the United Kingdom.
-Europe is a diverse continent, with many different landscapes, climates, and people.

 Basically, Europe is a geographical term.